cloneofsimo/paint-with-words-sd/README.md

 where path is the location of A1111 webui.

+### (2) Setup pretrained model of ControlNet
-Please follow the instruction of [A1111 extension of controlnet](https://github.com/Mikubill/sd-webui-controlnet) to get pretrained models.
+Please follow the instruction of [controlnet extension](https://github.com/Mikubill/sd-webui-controlnet) to get the pretrained models.

 ## Raising issues